Toparvion/jmint/README.md

 4. In the body of target method write (or change) the code you want to be injected according to selected cutpoint.
 :warning: _Please remember about some limitations of modifying code (see corresponding section below)._
 All other class members will be ignored by jMint.
 5. Repeat steps 2-4 for all the target methods of this class and then save the droplet anywhere you want.
+:bulb: *Note that in case of creating several droplets for the same purpose you can put them all into single ZIP or JAR archive and then use just like ordinary (separate) droplet.*

-:bulb: **Example.** Here's a sample droplet created from copy of its target class (_FooDroplet.java_):
+**Example.** Here's a sample droplet created from copy of its target class (_FooDroplet.java_):
 ```java
 package com.example.coolapp;